 - It’s a bright color that reflects light and makes even small kitchens feel larger.

-- It’s a neatnik’s dream — dirt has no place to hide.
+- It’s a neatnik’s dream — dirt has nowhere to hide.

 Even better, it’s uber-tolerant of both your budget and taste: A standard color for any manufacturer, you’ll find white cabinets, tile, counters, faucets, sinks, and appliances at any price point.